How to make flower ice cubes also known as: what to do when the flowers are taking over.

 Instructions

-Remove then place a blossom upside down into each cavity.
+Place one blossom upside down into each frozen cube cavity.

 Notes